Breast Lift Surgery

 in Calgary AB

-Breast lift, also known as mastopexy, is a surgical procedure performed to raise and reshape breasts that have sagged as a result of aging, pregnancy, weight loss, gravity or other factors.
+A breast lift, also known as mastopexy, is a surgical procedure performed to raise and reshape breasts that have sagged as a result of aging, pregnancy, weight loss, gravity, or other factors.
 By trimming excess skin and tightening supporting tissue, patients can achieve an uplifted, youthful breast contour.
 After surgery, the breasts are higher on the chest and firmer to the touch.
 The nipple and areola can also be repositioned or resized during this procedure to further enhance the appearance of the breast.

-A breast lift is a safe and effective procedure for many women seeking to enhance the appearance of their drooping breasts, although there are certain restrictions on eligibility.
+A breast lift in Calgary AB is a safe and effective procedure for many women seeking to enhance the appearance of their drooping breasts, although there are certain restrictions on eligibility.
 The ideal candidates for a breast lift are women with: